cristos-codence/docker_n8nSetup/README.md

 #### Option 2: Using Shell/PowerShell Scripts

 This method is deprecated and no longer supported.
 Please use Docker Compose.

+## Setting Up ngrok with n8n

+ngrok creates secure tunnels from public URLs to your locally running services, making your n8n instance accessible from anywhere without complex network configuration.

+### Benefits of Using ngrok

+- **Public Access**: Access your n8n workflows from anywhere
+- **No Port Forwarding**: No need to configure your router
+- **Secure**: Encrypted connections
+- **Persistent URLs**: Use static domains that don't change between sessions

+### Setup Instructions

+1. **Get an ngrok Authentication Token and Static Domain**:
+   - Create an account at [ngrok.com](https://ngrok.com) (free tier available)
+   - Go to [the ngrok dashboard](https://dashboard.ngrok.com/get-started/your-authtoken) to get your authtoken
+   - Navigate to [dashboard.ngrok.com/cloud-edge/domains](https://dashboard.ngrok.com/cloud-edge/domains) to set up your free static domain
+   - Make note of your full domain name (e.g., `myapp.ngrok-free.app`)

+2. **Configure Your Environment**:
+   - Navigate to the `src` directory
+   - The startup script will create an `.env` file for you if it doesn't exist
+   - Edit the `.env` file and add your ngrok credentials:
+     ```
+     NGROK_AUTHTOKEN=your_actual_token_here
+     NGROK_DOMAIN=your-domain.ngrok-free.app
+     ```

+3. **Start n8n with ngrok**:
+   - Run the appropriate script for your platform (same as normal startup)
+   - The script will now start both n8n and ngrok containers

+4. **Access Your n8n Instance**:
+   - Your n8n instance will be accessible at your ngrok URL: `https://your-domain.ngrok-free.app`
+   - This URL is accessible from anywhere with internet access

+### Troubleshooting

+- **ngrok Not Working**: Check the ngrok logs with `docker logs n8n-ngrok`.
+Ensure your authtoken is correctly set in the `.env` file.
+- **Can't Connect to URL**: Ensure your n8n container is running correctly with `docker logs n8n`.
+- **Webhook Issues**: The docker-compose.yml automatically configures n8n to use your ngrok domain for webhooks.

 ## Notes